tangramor/deploy_rails/README.md

 ```

 ### 5\.
 Deploy code changes
 After you committed any change on you app and pushed to your git server, you can execute [update_unicorn.sh](https://github.com/tangramor/deploy_rails/blob/master/update_unicorn.sh) to deploy the changes to your production servers.
-You need to edit `update_unicorn.sh` to match your environment
+You need to edit `update_unicorn.sh` to match your environment.

 ```
 SERVER_IPS=(192.168.1.61 192.168.1.62)
 SERVER_USERS=(www-data www-data)
 RUBY_VERSION=2.0.0
 RVM_PROFILE="/etc/profile.d/rvm.sh"
 ```
-In this example we have 2 servers: 192.168.1.61 and 192.168.1.62.
-And on both server we use `www-data` user to execute the rails application.
+In this example we have 2 servers: 192.168.1.61 and 192.168.1.62, they are 2 nodes of a cluster.
+You can reduce or add servers here.
+And on both servers we use `www-data` user to execute the rails application.

 ### Reference: